iuryruansc/projeto-android-cambio/README.md

 * **User-friendly Interface:**  Designed for easy navigation and intuitive use.

 ## App Preview
+* You can preview the app using the following link (opens in the current page)
+* If you want to open it in a new tab use CTRL+click (on Windows and Linux) or CMD+click (on MacOS)
 * [View Currency Converter on Appetize.io](https://appetize.io/app/b_scyi4u3cjk75gv3ihhvy2iey6u)

 * **Note:** This app preview is hosted on Appetize.io, which has a monthly usage limit.
 If you encounter any issues accessing the preview, please refer to the screenshots below for a visual representation of the app.